mntnr/awesome-contributing/CONTRIBUTING.md

 # Contribution Guidelines

-If you have any to contribute, please add them here!.
+First, thanks.
+Secondly, and ironically, there is not much here yet.
+If you have any suggestions for how to improve this repository, please open an issue or a pull request.

-Please use the format:
+If you have examples of great contributing docs, open a new PR with them.
+Please use this format:

   ` - [Name](link) _Comment on why it is awesome._ - [@YourName](https://github.com/YourName)`.